si335/si335.github.io/content/pages/teaching/index.md

 # Tutoring

-This year I'll be doing some tutoring for Physics Olympiads, starting in February.\
+This year I'm doing some tutoring for Physics Olympiads.\
 For more details, see [here](/teaching/Tutoring.pdf).